 There are actually quite a few people making custom Lego mini-figures, and they lend well to looking more kid-friendly and familiar.
 If your kid is old enough, they are probably already used to using Lego figures and should be able to connect well with having them as their character.
 Plus, now they have an extra Lego piece to add to their toy collection whent he game is done!

-I really liked the look and video game style artwork for the acrylic minis sold by this store.
+I really liked the look and video game style artwork for the acrylic minis sold by Venture4thArt.
 They had a bit of a cartoony feel, so they didn’t look scary, and the pictures all look bright and colorful (so no worries about needing to paint them either).
 There’s even an option for sending reference pictures to have them customized, so they have a lot of flexibility with your games.

-Wizkids Wardlings miniatures
+Wizkids Wardlings tabletop game miniatures

 The Wizkids Wardlings collection came highly recommended from @ofdiceandminis on twitter, and I have to say, these do like pretty awesome.
 They are specifically designed for families and all-ages gamers and come pre-painted, so there’s no fuss about trying to get little details.
 I also love that they come with animal companions!